Security Announcement on CVE-2022-42889

 For this vulnerability to be exploited, the component has to have a dependency, either direct or transient, to the vulnerable library and to explicitly use the vulnerable API.
 We have carried out a risk analysis for all of our product lines.
 These are our findings and recommendations:

-enaio® (all supported versions: 9.10, 10.0, 10.10)
+enaio® (versions: 9.10, 10.0, 10.10)

 Although several enaio® components have transient dependencies to the Apache Commons Text library, none of them use the vulnerable StringSubstitutor API.
 Therefore, there is no exploitable attack vector and enaio® is not affected.